The Cheapest Place to Buy a House

 Top 10 most cheapest places to buy a house

-We’ve created a top 10 out of our top 20 of cheapest places to buy a house.
-We’ve pointed out the house prices, attractions and activities in each area, because choosing a place to live isn’t just about affordability.
+We’ve created a top 10 out of our top 20 of the cheapest places to buy a house.
+We’ve pointed out the house prices, attractions and activities in each area.
+Because choosing a place to live isn’t just about affordability.
 It’s important to consider what there is to see and do in the area as well.
-Be sure to explore the most affordable rural areas to live in as well, especially for those working remotely and are passionate about nature.
+Be sure to explore the most affordable rural areas to live in as well.
+Especially for those working remotely who are passionate about nature.

-Middlesbrough features twice on our ‘cheapest places’ countdown; with the average house price in the TS1 postcode sitting at £71,998.
-Meanwhile, just a stone’s throw away, property prices in the TS3 postcode cost around £75,149.
+Middlesbrough features twice on our ‘cheapest places’ countdown, with the average house price in the TS1 postcode sitting at £69,074.
+Meanwhile, just a stone’s throw away, property prices in the TS3 postcode cost around £75,271.
 If you’re employed in Newcastle upon Tyne, considering Middlesbrough as your home base might be a smart choice.
 While the commute is somewhat lengthier, typically over an hour, the benefit lies in Middlesbrough’s appealing property prices.

 The transport links in Middlesbrough are well-developed, with good road and rail connections making it convenient for commuting.
 You’re never more than 20 minutes from the coast, countryside or town centre.